 - Warm water surf wear, shorts, bikini, etc.

-- If we’re surfing away from the main tourist beach you will need to wear a rash vest and shorts.
+- If we’re surfing away from the main tourist beach you will need to wear board-shorts and a rash vest (though we have rash vests you can use).

 - Beach Towel